Iași: Education

 Iași Science Festival is a week long festival organised every year in April (starting 2013) for high school and grade school students to get be able to observe and take part in scientific experiments and be given detailed tours of the scientific and technical universities and research labs in Iași.
 Over 200 experiments were performed and over 10,000 students took part in the 2014 edition, from throughout the Moldavia region.

 Media

 Sports

 In 2012, Iași was selected as one of the European Cities of Sport.
+The city also recently hosted the International Esports Federation (IESF) World Championships 2023, in which it was participated by 111 countries around the world.